-Central Africa Bushmeat Research Into Policies (CA-BRIP)
+Central Africa Bushmeat Research Into Policy (CA-BRIP) Network

 The need